VHAINNOVATIONS/Maternity-Tracker/README.md

           ******************************************************************************
           Set the path where the TIU TITLE import files are located.

-          Enter directory name or path: <b>Pre-Installation Step Extraction Location</b>
+          Enter directory name or path: **Pre-Installation Step Extraction Location**

 *Change this value to the location of the text files you extracted in the pre-installation step.*

           ******************************************************************************
           Choose your Maternity Tracker hospital location.
 All TIU notes created via the dashboard will use this hospital location.

           Select HOSPITAL LOCATION: <b>Select the Dashboard Hospital Location</b>